Sebberh/RenovateTutorial/ReadMe.md

   ]
 }
 ```
-This configuration is equivalent to the defaults with four exceptions:
+This configuration is equivalent to the defaults (see desciption in the pull named Configure renovate) with four exceptions:
 ```
 ":prHourlyLimitNone"
 ```
   - No limit on how many pull requests are created per per hour.
-The deafult is 2, which can cause large delays when confirming a new config if the limimt has been hit.
+The default is 2, which can cause large delays when confirming a new config if the limit has been hit.
 ```
 ":prConcurrentLimitNone"
 ```